Democracy and Growth in the 21st Century: Conclusion

 \begin{quote} ``\textit{having them [the multitude of the citizens] take part in the greatest offices is not safe: through injustice and imprudence they would act unjustly in some respects and err in others.}" (Aristotle, \textit{Politics}, 1281b25) \end{quote}

-The collection of evidence from five different IVs, all leading to similar estimates of the impact of democracy, suggests that democracy dampens economic growth in this century.
-Likely channels behind democracy’s negative effect are less investments and trade.
-The negative effect of democracy is especially strong in 2020, in which year democracy also causes more Covid-19-related deaths.
+We bring data and five different IVs to find that democracy has a significant negative effect on economic growth in the 21st century — in sharp contrast to 20th-century findings.
+The channels likely behind the negative effect of democracy are rising myopic and xenophobic tendencies in democracies, which are associated with stagnant investment and trade growth.
+The negative impact of democracy remains strong during the pandemic, in which democracy causes not only worse GDP shocks, but also more excess deaths.
 Overall, political institutions still matter for economic growth, but how they matter might have changed between the prior and current centuries.

-Our analysis leads to a variety of avenues for future work.
-We plan to measure democracy's effects on other outcome measures, such as economic inequality and citizen's happiness.
-Likewise, we suggest studying how democracy affects policy outcomes within countries.\footnote{See \citet{pande2021discussion} for a related discussion.} We also need to see if the negative impact of democracy will result in geopolitical movements away from democracy.
-We leave these important directions to future work.\footnote{It is also important to update the 2020 analysis with more accurate data for Covid-19 deaths.
-One potential solution is to look at excess deaths data like the World Mortality Dataset, but its coverage is limited.
-2SLS estimates for excess deaths per million in Table \ref{tab:2sls-excess-deaths} are too imprecise to exhibit a conclusive relationship.}

-The policy implication of our result is not straightforward.
-Needless to say, our analysis does not imply a general case against democracy, for at least two reasons.
-First, democracy per se has normative and procedural virtues, regardless of whether they result in good economic and health outcomes.
-Second, despite our findings on democracy's negative impacts during the past 20 years, democracies may produce better outcomes in the long run or in other aspects.
-Our preferred interpretation of our findings is that there may be room for improvement in democracy's performance in terms of particular outcomes over particular periods, so that governments can decisively and thoroughly take potentially unpopular, yet effective actions to support economic growth and protect citizen's lives.
+We do not argue that democracy is undesirable overall, or that authoritarianism is preferable, for at least two reasons.
+First, democracy has normative and procedural virtues, regardless of whether they result in good economic outcomes.
+Second, despite our findings on democracy's negative impacts in the 21st century, democracies may produce better outcomes in the long run or other aspects.
+Indeed, we find that democracy causes improvements in environmental burden for the same period, pointing to a trade-off between economic growth and social or environmental outcomes.
+Understanding how democracy can adapt to meet both economic and social goals is a central question for scholars and policymakers alike.

 \newgeometry{left=0.3cm, right = 0.3cm, top = 1cm, bottom=1in}